sqlitecloud/sqlitecloud-py/README.md

 ---

-[SQLiteCloud](https://sqlitecloud.io) is a powerful Python package that allows you to interact with the SQLite Cloud database seamlessly.
+[SQLite Cloud](https://sqlitecloud.io) is a powerful Python package that allows you to interact with the SQLite Cloud database seamlessly.
 It provides methods for various database operations.
 This package is designed to simplify database operations in Python applications, making it easier than ever to work with SQLite Cloud.

 #### Compatibility with sqlite3 API